Key Takeaways

 Maintaining Patient and User Data Security

 Data protection in AI marketing requires precise, multi-layered security measures.
-Every marketing automation system should use end-to-end encryption, meet SOC 2 Type II compliance, and keep regulated data in logically separated environments10.
-Configure granular access controls so only authorized team members can view sensitive customer information.
-Detailed audit logging and permission trails are essential, especially for healthcare marketers, as they provide the transparency regulators expect.
-Regularly schedule security audits to safeguard your clients’ trust and your organization’s compliance.
+Every marketing automation system should use end-to-end encryption for data in transit and at rest, meet SOC 2 Type II compliance, and keep regulated data in logically separated environments to reduce breach risks.[10]

 Quality Control for AI-Created Content